emadr-03/Code-Smell-Dataset/README.md

 11. **Dead Code** - Unused methods, variables, or code blocks
 12. **Feature Envy** - Methods that are more interested in other classes' data than their own
 13. **Message Chains** - Long chains of method calls (Law of Demeter violation)
-14. **Middle Man** - Classes that delegate most of their work to other classes
+14. **Middle Man** - Classes or Methods that delegate most of their work to others.

 ## Dataset Statistics